prikhi/hs-notifications/README.md

 features or customizability, feel free to open an issue.

+## TODO

+* Add icon support
+* Add ability to override colors & icon - matching by app name or title/body text.
+Specify overrides in config file sections.
+* Add action support?
+* Refactor to `ReaderT Env IO`

+    * Add `data Env = Env Config AppState`
+    * Use TQueue for Queues instead of wrapping all of `AppState` in a TVar.
+    * Write typeclasses for accessing & modifying small parts of the Env.
+      E.g., `class Monad m => RootPosition m where getRootPosition :: m (Int32, Int32)`
+    * Refactor function types to use typeclasses to restrict their scope - instead of passing the entire Config & AppState around & using the IO monad everywhere.

 ## Architecture

 This was hacked together in a day or so, there's lots of room for